Christmas at home is cancelled for evacuated Iceland residents after volcano eruption

 Grindavik locals had vowed to be back before Christmas to help rebuild the unfortunate port town

-Defiant residents told The Independent they had planned to be back in the “family-friendly” port by Christmas vowing to rebuild after a 5.2 magnitude earthquake split the town on November 10.
-The Mayor of Grindavik has confirmed there were no locals in the port town at the time of the eruption but dashed any hopes they could return before Monday.
+Defiant residents told The Independent they had planned to be back in the “family-friendly” port by Christmas, vowing to rebuild after a 5.2-magnitude earthquake created a fissure through the town on 10 November.
+The mayor of Grindavik has confirmed there were no locals in the port town at the time of the eruption but dashed any hopes they could return before Monday.

-One fishing boat was towed to safety from the port amid reports one hotel owner had refused to leave the town the night before the eruption.
+One fishing boat was towed to safety from the port amid reports a hotel owner had refused to leave the town the night before the eruption.

-Andrea Ævarsdóttir told The Independent she had fled to capital Reykjavik like most of her other neighbours.
+Andrea Aevarsdottir told The Independent she had fled to the capital Reykjavik, like most of her neighbours.

-“Nobody has been living in town since November 10,” she said.
-“I was really on the fence about returning, but now I’m almost 100% sure I won’t return.
+“Nobody has been living in town since 10 November,” she said.
+“I was really on the fence about returning, but now I’m almost 100 per cent sure I won’t return.

 “It’s really hard.
 I was just talking to the local priest and she said her whole body hurts from the stress and anxiety.”